makersacademy/shop-manager-challenge/recipes/repo_items.md

     # UPDATE items SET quantity = $1 WHERE id = $2;
   end

-  def delete(item) # when quantity reaches zero, need to delete item from stock
+  def delete(id) # when quantity reaches zero, need to delete item from stock
     # DELETE FROM items WHERE id = $1;
   end
 end